Here are some highlights of the awards and news made by Duke Psychiatry Doctors in 2012 - 2014:

 "The Impact of the Duke University Medicine Residency Global Health Program (GHP) on the Practice of Medicine: Meaning Making and Outcomes for Residency Education ", by former Duke Med-Psych Resident, Dr. Jason Webb.
 (Video file format.)
 To read more about Dr. Webb, see his profile at this Duke web page .

 Eleven Duke physician residents representing nine different departments enrolled in the Documenting Medicine program this year.
 They presented their final projects, which encompassed a wide range of patient and provider stories, in a ceremony on Wednesday, June 6, 2012.
 Former Duke Psychiatry Resident Jose Ribas created a photographic survey of therapeutic spaces.
 The Documenting Medicine projects use documentary as a mode of inquiry to highlight the human dimension in healthcare today.
 For more information about this program, visit: http://www.documentingmedicine.com/

-Dr. Jennifer Segura, Child and General Psychiatry trainee, has become a documentarian!
+Dr. Jennifer Segura, former Child and General Psychiatry trainee, became a documentarian!
 In an effort to document the patient experience, she picked up a camera and got to work.
 Check out her website!: http://aiopduke.wordpress.com

-Psychiatry Resident Kafui Dzirasa, MD, PhD, was featured on 60 Minutes.
-Dr. Dzirasa received his undergraduate degree from University of Maryland Baltimore County, which has built a recognized program in the sciences, and continued his education and career as a physician researcher at Duke.
+Dr. Dzirasa received his undergraduate degree from University of Maryland Baltimore County, which has built a recognized program in the sciences, and continued his education and career as a physician researcher at Duke while undertaking his Psychiatry residency.
 Watch Dr. Dzirasa’s interview at http://www.cbsnews.com/video/watch/?id=7388127n&tag=contentBody;storyMediaBox .